nikhil-garg/ml-workflow/README.md

 ├── scores                   <- Cross validation scores are saved here.
 (Automatically generated) │   └── model_name           <- every model has its own folder.
 │
-├── src                      <- Source code for use in this project.
+├── src                      <- Source code of this project.
 │   ├── __init__.py          <- Makes src a Python module
 │   ├── programs.py          <- main calls a function from programs.
 These functions represent different steps │   │                           within the workflow.